Illumina/NirvanaDocumentation/versioned_docs/version-3.14/core-functionality/gene-fusions.md

 ## Approach

-Nirvana uses structural variant calls to evaluate if they form either putative intra-chromosomal or inter-chromosomal gene fusions.
+Illumina Annotator uses structural variant calls to evaluate if they form either putative intra-chromosomal or inter-chromosomal gene fusions.

 For each originating transcript, we report the following:
 * originating intron or exon number